Greenhouse gas emissions by China

+The total greenhouse gas emissions of the People's Republic of China are the world's highest, accounted for 35% of the world's total, in 2023, according to the International Energy Agency.

-Greenhouse gas emissions by China are the largest of any country in the world both in production and consumption terms, and stem mainly from coal burning in China, including coal-fired power stations, coal mining, and blast furnaces producing iron and steel.
-When measuring production-based emissions, China emitted over 14 gigatonnes (Gt) CO2eq of greenhouse gases in 2019, 27% of the world total.
-When measuring in consumption-based terms, which adds emissions associated with imported goods and extracts those associated with exported goods, China accounts for 13 gigatonnes (Gt) or 25% of global emissions.
+When measuring production-based emissions, China emitted over 12.6 gigatonnes (Gt) CO2eq of greenhouse gases in 2023, 35% of the world total.
+When measuring in consumption-based terms, which adds emissions associated with imported goods and extracts those associated with exported goods, China accounted for 13 gigatonnes (Gt) or 25% of global emissions in 2019.

+Greenhouse gas emissions stem mainly from coal burning, including coal power, coal mining, and blast furnaces producing iron and steel.
+79% of CO2 emissions are from the burning of coal.
+According to the Carbon Majors Database, Chinese state coal production alone accounts for 14% of historical global emissions.
+In 2024, China's total historical greenhouse gas emissions surpassed those of the European Union (EU), but trail those of the United States.

-Despite having the largest emissions in the world, China's large population means its per person emissions have remained considerably lower than those in the developed world.
-This corresponds to over 10.1 tonnes CO2eq emitted per person each year, slightly over the world average and the EU average but significantly lower than the second largest emitter of greenhouse gases, the United States, with its 17.6 tonnes per person.
-Accounting for historic emissions, OECD countries produced four times more CO2 in cumulative emissions than China, due to developed countries' early start in industrialization.
+As of 2019, the country's greenhouse gas emissions exceeded the combined emissions of the developed world.
+China's per capita emissions correspond to over 10.1 tonnes CO2eq emitted per person each year, over the world average and the EU average but lower than the second largest emitter of greenhouse gases, the United States, with its 17.6 tonnes per person, according to a 2021 analysis by the Rhodium Group.
+Analysis by Our World in Data also puts China's per capita emissions at over the world and EU averages but less than averages in Australia, Canada, and the U.S. Accounting for historic emissions, all OECD countries together produced four times more CO2 in cumulative emissions than China, due to developed countries' earlier start in industrialization.
+Overall, China is a net exporter of greenhouse emissions.

-The targets laid out in China's Nationally Determined Contribution in 2016 will likely be met, but are not enough to properly combat global warming.
-China has committed to peak emissions by 2030 and net zero by 2060.
-In order to limit warming to 1.5 degrees C coal plants in China without carbon capture must be phased out by 2045.
-China continues to build coal-fired power stations in 2020 and promised to "phase down" coal use from 2026.